Geometric stabilisation via p-adic integration: p-adic integration

 \begin{proof} Statement (a) is stated in exactly the same form in \cite[Lemma 4.3]{Yasuda:2014aa} for schemes.
 The proof for algebraic spaces is the same.
 Statement (b) is a slightly more general version of \cite[Theorem 4.8]{Yasuda:2014aa}, the proof follows the exact same strategy: the morphism $f$ induces a map of $F$-analytic varieties $f^{\circ}\colon X^{\circ} \to Y^{\circ}$ which is a finite covering map of degree $|\Gamma(F)|$ of an open subset of $Y^{\circ}$.
 Therefore, we have $\int_{A} |(f^\circ)^*\omega|^{1/r} = \int_{f^{\circ}(A)} |\omega|^{1/r}$ for every Borel measurable subset $A = f^{\circ,-1}(B) \subset X^{\circ}$. \end{proof}

 We finish this subsection with a comparison of $p$-adic volumes of dual abelian varieties, which lies at the heart of the comparison of $p$-adic volumes of moduli stacks of Higgs bundles.
-This generalises the key lemma \cite[Lemma 4.11]{gwz} (and in fact, simplifies the proof).
+This generalises the key lemma \cite[Lemma 6.15]{gwz}, and in fact provides an alternative argument.

 \begin{proposition} Let $A$ and $B$ be dual abelian varieties over $F$ and $\phi: A \to B$ an isogeny of degree coprime to $p$.
-Then for any $\omega \in H^0(B,\Omega_{B/F}^{top})$ we have
+Then for any $\omega \in H^0(B,\Omega_{B/F}^\text{top})$ we have

 \end{proposition}